Bundesliga: Covic's Hertha Berlin clicking into gear after third straight win | DW | 04.10.2019

 (Ibisevic 37', Dilrosun 44', Darida 62' — Hennings pen 32')

-The Ante Covic era has lift-off.
-A somewhat uncertain start under the new coach is starting to seem like a distant memory as Hertha showed their promse in the capital against Fortuna Düsseldorf, picking up their third straight league win and moving into the comfort of mid-table.
+The Ante Covic era has liftoff.
+A somewhat uncertain start under the new coach is starting to seem like a distant memory as Hertha showed their promise in the capital against Fortuna Düsseldorf, picking up their third straight league win and moving into the comfort of mid-table.

 The most encouraging thing for Hertha, besides beating Fortuna for the first time in 40 years, is that in the last three games they've scored nine goals and conceded only two, one of which was a penalty.
 They have found an attacking freedom to their play that hasn‘t been seen in these parts for some time, and that in no small part down to the injection of speed and directness that Javairo Dilrosun has brought to the team.